 The Pearl Harbor attack was planned and led by Yamamoto Isoroku.
 The original intention of both the Japanese government and Yamamoto was to start the attack 30 minutes after the declaration of war.
 Tokyo did send a war declaration to Washington.
 However, it took the Japanese ambassador more time than expected to decode the cipher, and the declaration message ended up being delivered one hour after the Pearl Harbor attack.

-Some scholars argue that President Roosevelt knew one or two weeks before that Japan would bomb Pearl Harbor.
-In fact, On Nov 30, Hilo Tribute Herald, Hawaiian newspaper, headline on the front page stated “Japan May Strike Over Weekend” and continuing, “Tokyo Desperate as Talks Collapse.”
+Some scholars argue that President Roosevelt knew one or two weeks beforehand that Japan would bomb Pearl Harbor.
+In fact, on November 30, the Hilo Tribute Herald, a Hawaiian newspaper, ran a headline on its front page, stating, “Japan May Strike Over Weekend” and continuing, “Tokyo Desperate as Talks Collapse.”

-On November 30, 1941, Joseph Leib, a Washington journalist, received documents from Cordell Hull, Secretary of states on Nov 30, 1941 stating that Japan would attack Pearl Harbor on Dec.
-7.
+On November 30, 1941, Joseph Leib, a Washington journalist, received documents from Cordell Hull, Secretary of State, stating that Japan would attack Pearl Harbor on December 7.

 Japan invaded Chinese resource-rich province and started war against China.
 Japan then invaded oil-rich French Indochina to gain raw materials needed for war.
 The US considered Japan’s aggression as a threat and they suspended export of oil to Japan.
 Japan tried to negotiate with the US to have the export of oil resumed but the negotiation failed as the condition the US suggested was provocative.
 Japan then planned the Pearl Harbor attack.